List of buildings damaged or destroyed in the September 11 attacks: Subterranean infrastructure

 The damaged sustained by the WTC Cortlandt station due to the September 11 attacks.

 Much of the World Trade Center was built over, and supported by, a six story subterranean structure.
 This structure contained a shopping mall, mechanical and electrical services for the center, tunnels for the NYC Subway and PATH systems, including WTC Cortlandt station and the World Trade Center PATH station, and a parking garage.
 This structure was coved by the 5 acre Austin J. Tobin Plaza.
 Due to the collapse of WTC1 and WTC2, almost 600,000 pounds of debris fell onto the plaza.
 This debris broke through the plaza, partially filling the 6 stories below it.
 At the southern side of the complex debris punched through several of the six floors, compromising the structure, but not backfilling it with debris.
 In October large cracks began to form on Liberty Street showing that the southern wall of the subterranean structure had begun to give way and had to be stabilized.
 8 large water mains were also broken due to falling debris and collapsing structures.
 FEMA notes in its World Trade Center Building Performance Study, "although significant damage was sustained by the buildings, subterranean structure, and subway system, only the performances of the above grade buildings were assessed in this study."
-Therefor, none of the subterranean infrastructure or spaces were categorized based on amount of damage.
+Therefore, none of the subterranean infrastructure or spaces were categorized based on amount of damage.